lricoy/gilded-rose-nodejs/README.md

 First an introduction to our system:

-  - All items have a *sell_in* value which denotes the number of days we have to sell the item
+  - All items have a *sellIn* value which denotes the number of days we have to sell the item

   - All items have a *quality* value which denotes how valuable the item is